-Take Notice that the Council of the Corporation of the Municipality of Clarington intends to amend the designation of the property, including the lands and buildings located at 210 King Avenue West, Newcastle, now in the Municipality of Clarington, as a property of architectural and historical value under Part IV of the Ontario Heritage Act, R.S.O.
+Take Notice that the Council of the Corporation of the Municipality of Clarington has passed By-law 2014-084 designating the property, including the lands and buildings located at 210 King Avenue West, Newcastle, now in the Municipality of Clarington, as a property of architectural and historical value under Section 29 of the Ontario Heritage Act, R.S.O.
 1990, Chapter O.18.